JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 1. Valiant - wow this is wonderful.
 The level design is great and had many moments of scary stuff jumping out at me when I entered a new room or flipped a switch.
 The enemies they throw at you are hard but not too hard (I'm playing on difficulty 3/5) and the level was really interestingly laid out with lots of secrets that made me feel clever for finding them.
 I just beat level one and it took me about 15 minutes doing it leisurely but I'm sure it actually took more due to save states.
 Update 10/29/2019
  I just beat level 7 The Manchubian Candidate and all of the levels were really good.
 It ended with some cool text exposition and then just kind of puts you in the menu which I think means I should start the next campaign in this wad.
 They're all really good the way I play which is to be a bit careful and use lots of save states but I feel like I would have to be a lot better at the game to get anywhere on my first life.
 Wow level 2.2 probably took me 2h (the game said 45 min but I had to start over many many times).
 It is a puzzle just to try to survive the hordes and its very fun all along.
 Level 2.3 took me 1:53 according to the game.
 In real world time looking at svae states ...
 3h15m wow.
 I'm proud of myself though.
 I am having some doubts that I will be able to beat later levels at all if they get harder (which given that I'm only 1/4 through they surely will get harder)

+## Marathon ##
+- A competitor for Mac was Marathon [modern version recently updated](https://alephone.lhowon.org/) by Bungie and I would probably have a blast playing it

 # Crossplay VR #